zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 Step 1-1, Domains and Accounts
 ------------------------------

-If you prefer to proceed manually, you need first to create on
-|carbonio| the **domain** that will be imported and modify, according
-to your preferences its **default COS**, that will be applied to all users in the domain.
+You need first to create on |carbonio| the **domain** that will be imported and modify, its **default COS** according to your preferences, that will be applied to all users in the domain.
 You can refer to section :ref:`ap-domain-new` and :ref:`ap_cos`, respectively, for directions.

 .. hint:: Make sure that all the desired settings for both the domain and the default COS have correct values.